Leicester De Montfort Law School

 Leicester De Montfort Law School boasts an excellent reputation for teaching quality across a wide range of undergraduate, postgraduate and professional legal courses.

-Our student body consists of over 5,000 students of 60 nationalities making us a truly global faculty.
+Our student body consists of over 1,000 students of 76 nationalities making us a truly global school.

 Students are taught in the state-of-the-art £35 million Hugh Aston Building, complete with its own mock courtroom and client interviewing room.